simairi54/myblogsite/content/about/index.md

 # no need for the "summary" parameter as it is not displayed in any previews
 ---

-A motivated IT engineer with 8+ years of experience possesses the perseverance and desire needed to solve challenging problems.
-Being committed to remaining up to date with the most recent advances, having a strong working understanding of technologies, and having effective organizing abilities. inspiring, directing, and offering current consulting services to both customers and coworkers.
+A qualified IT/Cloud Engineer with 8+ years of experience providing IT support to leading organisations in Zimbabwe with networks of up to 3000 employees and 2,5 million active subscribers, maintaining IT system integrity for successful and ongoing business operations, as well as designing solutions that account for growth and new technologies of tomorrow.
+His heightened analytical and problem-solving ability, meticulous attention to detail and IT expertise combined with an approachable demeanour and interrelationship skills, has enabled him to provide helpful, innovative and practical IT solutions for colleagues at all levels, contributing to their ability to perform effectively and with confidence.
+He is well-positioned to add value to any organisation seeking an experienced IT/Cloud Engineer to collaborate with key stakeholders in order to achieve IT objectives.